crispinprojects/xfce4-wayland/README.md

+# Xfce4 Wayland

-# Setting Up & Testing Xfce4 Wayland Using Debian 13 Trixie
+## Setting Up & Testing Using Debian 13 Trixie

 Xfce is a lightweight desktop environment and version 4.20 is in the Debian 13 Trixie package repositories.
 This github page shows how it can be setup using the labwc Wayland compositor.

 A screenshot of Xfce 4.20 Wayland is shown below.

 ![](xfce4-wayland.png)

+Notice that the Window Manager (WM) is labwc the Wayland compositor and Xfce 4.20 is being used.

 ## Install Debian 13 Trixie